intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 ### Hardware Requirements

-Part of Nauta's build process involves the compilation of Tensorflow.
+Part of Nauta's build process involves the compilation of TensorFlow*.
 Because of this, your build server _must meet_ all TensorFlow build requirements.
 In particular, your CPU _must have_ support for SSE instructions.

-To make sure SSE is available on a CPU, call `cat /proc/cpuinfo`. `sse sse2 sse4_1` should be listed in `flags` field.
+To make sure SSE is available on a CPU, call:

+`cat /proc/cpuinfo`. `sse sse2 sse4_1` should be listed in `flags` field.

 **Note:** For SSE information, refer to: https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions